Limitations on Accurate, Trusted, Human-level Reasoning: Impossibility Result for Calibration

-In this section, we define a relaxed notion of safety, which we call calibration-safety.
-The notion is derived from the usual notion of calibration, a well-studied notion for ensuring reliability of a model's prediction \citep{dawid1982well,van2019calibration}.
+In this section, we define a relaxed notion of accuracy.
+The notion is derived from the usual notion of calibration, a well-studied notion for ensuring reliability of a model \citep{dawid1982well,van2019calibration}.

-\begin{definition}[Calibration-Safety for Program Verification] We define a system $A$ to be calibration-safe if for any program $P$ with input $I$: \begin{enumerate} \item If $A$ outputs `halts' with some probability $p>0$ when given program $P$ and input $I$, then the probability of $P$ halting on $I$ lies in $[p-0.25,p+0.25]$. \item If $A$ outputs `does not halt' with some probability $p>0$ when given program $P$ and input $I$, then the probability of $P$ not halting on $I$ lies in $[p-0.25,p+0.25]$. \end{enumerate} \end{definition}
+\begin{definition}[Calibration for Program Verification] We define a system $A$ to be calibrated for program verification if for any program $P$ with input $I$: \begin{enumerate} \item If $A$ outputs `halts' with some probability $p>0$ when given program $P$ and input $I$, then the probability of $P$ halting on $I$ lies in $[p-0.25,p+0.25]$. \item If $A$ outputs `does not halt' with some probability $p>0$ when given program $P$ and input $I$, then the probability of $P$ not halting on $I$ lies in $[p-0.25,p+0.25]$. \end{enumerate} \end{definition}

-Note that similar to the definition of safety (Definition \ref{def:safety}), calibration-safety does not put any requirement on the system if it decides to abstain with probability 1 on a given input.
-We show that if a system is calibration-safe, and in addition is also well-behaved, then it fails on certain instances which provably terminate with good probability.
+Note that similar to the definition of accuracy (Definition \ref{def:accuracy}), calibration does not put any requirement on the system if it decides to abstain with probability 1 on a given input.
+We show that if a system is calibrated, and in addition is also well-behaved, then it fails on certain instances which provably terminate with good probability.

-\begin{theorem} If the AI system $A$ is well-behaved and calibration-safe for program verification, then there is a program $P$ which provably halts with probability at least $0.99$, but $A$ abstains with probability 1 on the program $P$.
+\begin{restatable}{theorem}{calibration} If the AI system $A$ is well-behaved and calibrated for program verification, then there is a program $P$ which provably halts with probability at least $0.99$, but $A$ abstains with probability 1 on $P$.